 Sacramento County plans to apply grant funds to address the mental health, sex offender treatment, or related behavioral or trauma-based needs of this target population.
-Funding was identified as a priority for this area based on our case study of our current DJJ youth.
-Case studies indicated that 66% of our youth had documented mental illness prior to their commitment to DJJ and 56% had substance use issues.
-Further, studies indicated that 84% of our youth were either African American/Black or Hispanic/Lantinx, which indicated a need for cultural competency delivery of services.
+Studies indicated that 84% of our youth were either African American/Black or Hispanic/Latinx, which indicated a need for cultural competency delivery of services.
 Below is a chart describing the application of these grant funds and a summary of how they will be applied.

-Block Grant Need Use of Funds Allocation of Funds Mental Health, Substance Use Treatment, Family Therapy, Individual/group therapy, and sex offender treatment Hire Senior Mental Health Clinicians and psychiatric services to deliver mental health and substance use treatment to youth committed to VOYA including individual, group, and assigned counselors.
-Maintain industry standards of 1:10 ratio of clinician to youth Department of Behavioral Health Sex Offender Treatment Program Hope for Healthy Families Community Based Organizations Credible Messengers Provide Credible Messengers to support delivery of services that are culturally competent, trauma informed, and provided through a race equity lens.
+Block Grant Need Use of Funds Allocation of Funds Implemented Mental Health, Substance Use Treatment, Family Therapy, Individual/group therapy, and sex offender treatment Hire Senior Mental Health Clinicians and psychiatric services to deliver mental health and substance use treatment to youth committed to VOYA including individual, group, and assigned counselors.
+Maintain industry standards of 1:10 ratio of clinician to youth Department of Behavioral Health Yes Sex Offender Treatment Program Hope for Healthy Families Community Based Organizations Yes Community Advocates/Credible Messengers Provide Credible Messengers to support delivery of services that are culturally competent, trauma informed, and provided through a race equity lens.
 Community Based Organizations